saxgetty/Tank_Game/README.md

 `THIS FOLDER CAN NOT BE DELETED OR MOVED`

-# Required Information when Submitting Tank Game
+# Required Information when Submitting Main.GameModel.NonStationary.Tank Game

 ## Version of Java Used: